Komodo (Save a Soul)

 "Komodo (Save a Soul)" is a song by Italian trance producer Mauro Picotto.
 It was released in July 2000 as the fourth single from his album, The Album.
 The song had a great success in many countries and reached the top 10 in Austria, Germany, Ireland and Switzerland.
+The music video for the song features Mauro Picotto posing as a detective and travelling to stop a mysterious woman from killing men she meets.